Henryugo87/SQL-Project/README.md

 4. Show average sales per product category and sort in descending order
 5. Which city generated the highest revenue for AxiaStores

+## Samples of SQL Queries and Results
+Here are examples of key queries used in the project and their results:

 1. *CREATING DATABASE*
 <pre>